 Why Those Who Are Self-Employed Cannot Get an Enhanced DBS Check

-The reason for this is because to be able to obtain an Enhanced DBS check, you need to be directly working with vulnerable groups.
-The check must also be applied for by an organisation or employer as you can't perform your own risk assessment or ID check.
+The reason for this is that to be able to obtain an Enhanced DBS check, you need to be directly working with vulnerable groups.
+The check must also be applied for by an organisation or employer as you can’t perform your own risk assessment or ID check.

 If you could do an ID check on yourself, then this would make it easy for individuals to use forged and illegal documents.
 This is set out in the Freedom of Information Act 2012.

 You can apply for your Basic DBS Checks via Aaron’s Department’s Online DBS system.
 Our online system uses automatic error checking and keeps you updated every step of the process, providing you with support from our team of DBS experts.

 When using Aaron’s Department for Basic DBS checks, you can take the stress out of the application process, whilst saving time and money!